jeronimoluza/nightlights/README.md

 ### 4. Advanced Processing: Polygonize Data

+The extraction of pixel boundaries from each file involves a calculation of geographical coordinates based on the Black Marble tile's limits and file matrix dimensions.
+The process begins by determining the size of each tile in degrees using its west, north, east, and south bounds.
+Then, utilizing the matrix dimensions (rows and columns), the distances between pixel boundaries are calculated.
+Specifically, the distance from the west-east bounds of the tile is divided by the number of rows (X) to determine the longitude increment per pixel, while the distance from the north-south bounds is divided by the number of columns (Y) to calculate the latitude increment per pixel.

 ```python
 # Convert raster data to vector polygons for GIS analysis
 gdf = process.polygonize(